zmitchell/splatter/guide/src/tutorials/basics/anatomy-of-a-nannou-app.md

-# Anatomy of a Nannou App
+# Anatomy of a splatter App

 **Tutorial Info**